-The militarized policing deployed against Black Lives Matter is far from new and was never just a domestic affair.
-Instead, it draws on decades of experience abroad repressing the leftist political movements of postcolonial nations.
+The militarized policing deployed against Black Lives Matter is far from new.
+It draws on decades of experience repressing leftist movements abroad.

 This shift to a law-and-order mindset, Stuart Schrader argues in his new book Badges Without Borders, transformed the United States.
 By 1968 Johnson had declared a War on Crime and overseen the passage of the watershed Omnibus Crime Control and Safe Streets Act of 1968, which channeled massive federal funds and military-grade equipment to local police forces.
 Johnson’s successor, Richard Nixon, who campaigned specifically on a platform of law and order, then declared a War on Drugs that his advisor John Ehrlichman later admitted was designed to “disrupt” and repress “the antiwar left and black” activists.
 The result of these policies has been both an enormous expansion of the U.S. prison system and the normalization of police using military counterinsurgency technologies, such as tear gas and rubber bullets, against progressive protesters.
 That history continues to shape contemporary events in profound and disturbing ways.
 Over the last month, as a vast coalition of protesters has marched against police brutality, mass incarceration, and systemic racial inequality, police officers clad in heavy riot gear have gassed and beaten peaceful demonstrators with the blessing of government leaders: Senator Tom Cotton called for an “overwhelming show” of military force, Defense Secretary Mark Esper urged state governors to “dominate the battlespace,” and peaceful protesters were forcefully cleared from Lafayette Square so Donald Trump could have a photo op.